-The Maricopa Association of Governments was designated by the Governor of Arizona in 1978 and recertified by the Arizona Legislature in 1992 to serve as the Regional Air Quality Planning Agency for the Maricopa County nonattainment area.
-In accordance with this role, MAG develops regional air quality plans to address air pollution problems.
+MAG was designated by the Governor of Arizona in 1978 and recertified by the Arizona Legislature in 1992 to serve as the regional air quality planning agency for the Maricopa County nonattainment area.
+In this role, MAG develops regional air quality plans to address air pollution problems.
 In June 2016, the Governor certified MAG as the lead planning organization for the Pinal County PM-10 and PM-2.5 nonattainment areas.
-MAG will develop future air quality plans for these areas in cooperation with the Sun Corridor Metropolitan Planning Organization.
-In addition, MAG also conducts the air quality conformity analyses for transportation programs and plans to ensure that transportation activities do not cause air quality violations.
+MAG will develop air quality plans for these areas in cooperation with the Sun Corridor Metropolitan Planning Organization.
+MAG also conducts the air quality conformity analyses for transportation programs.
+MAG plans to make sure that these transportation activities do not cause air quality violations.

-PLEASE NOTE: Because all the files on this page are very large files, and as an additional security measure, right click and choose "Save Target As..." to save the files to your disk.
-Using this method, you can also queue up several documents to download at the same time.
+PLEASE NOTE: Because all the files on this page are very large files, right click and choose "Save Target As..." to save the files to your disk.

 Get e-mail updates! /